Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Numerical Results

-where $p \in [0,1]$ is the probability that the direct link is not blocked.
+where $\tilde{p} \in [0,1]$ is the probability that the direct link is not blocked.
 The noise variance is $-92$~dBm, which corresponds to a noise figure of $9$~dB.
 The covariance matrices are generated according to the spatial correlation model in \eqref{eq:CovarMa}.
 The power of the pilot sequences is $100$~mW and the power budget of each AP is $200$~mW.
-The time intervals of data transmission, in each coherence interval, that is allocated for the uplink and downink transmissions are $\nu_u = \nu_d = 0.5$.
-The uplink and downlink power control coefficients are $\eta_k = 1, \forall k,$ and $\eta_{mk} = ( \sum_{k'=1}^K \gamma_{mk'} )^{-1},\forall m,k$.\footnote{In the worst case, if all the direct links are blocked, we introduce a damping constant when Cell-Free Massive MIMO systems in the absence of RIS are considered, since in those cases we have $\sum_{m=1}^M \gamma_{mk'} = 0$.} As far as the optimization of the phase shifts of the RIS elements are concerned, we assume that they are optimized according to the sum-NMSE minimization criterion in the absence of direct links, according to Corollary~\ref{corollary:EqualPhase} and Remark~\ref{RemarkProb}.
-Without loss of generality, in particular, the $N$ phase shifts in $\pmb{\Phi}$ are all set equal to $\pi/4$, except in Figs.~\ref{FigRandomEqualUL} and \ref{FigRandomEqualDL} where different phase shifts are considered for comparison.
+The time intervals of the data transmission phase, in each coherence time, that are allocated to the uplink and downink transmissions are, $\nu_u = \nu_d = 0.5$.
+The uplink and downlink power control coefficients are $\eta_k = 1, \forall k,$ and $\eta_{mk} = ( \sum_{k'=1}^K \gamma_{mk'} )^{-1},\forall m,k$, which is directly obtained from \eqref{eq:PowerConst} to satisfy the limited power budget per AP.\footnote{In the worst case, if all the direct links are blocked, we introduce a damping constant when Cell-Free Massive MIMO systems in the absence of the RIS are considered, since in those cases we have $\sum_{m=1}^M \gamma_{mk'} = 0$.} As far as the optimization of the phase shifts of the RIS elements are concerned, we assume that they are optimized according to the sum-NMSE minimization criterion in the absence of direct links, according to Corollary~\ref{corollary:EqualPhase} and Remark~\ref{RemarkProb}.
+Without loss of generality, in particular, the $N$ phase shifts in $\pmb{\Phi}$ are all set equal to $\pi/4$, except in Figs.~\ref{FigSumUserDiffPhaseShiftsUL} and \ref{FigSumUserDiffPhaseShiftsDL} where different phase shifts are considered for comparison.
 In order to evaluate the advantages and limitations of RIS-assisted Cell-Free Massive MIMO systems, three system configurations are considered for comparison: \begin{itemize} \item[$i)$] \textit{RIS-Assisted Cell-Free Massive MIMO}: This is the proposed system model in which the direct links are blocked according to \eqref{eq:amk}.
 This setup is denoted by ``RIS-CellFree''. \item[$ii)$] \textit{(Conventional) Cell-Free Massive MIMO}: This setup is the same as the previous one with the only exception that the RIS is not deployed in the network.
-This setup is denoted by ``CellFree''. \item[$iii)$] \textit{RIS-Assisted Cell-Free Massive MIMO with blocked direct links}: This is the worst case study in which the direct links are blocked with unit probability and the uplink and downlink transmissions are ensured only through the RIS.
+This setup is denoted by ``CellFree''. \item[$iii)$] \textit{RIS-Assisted Cell-Free Massive MIMO with blocked direct links}: This is the worst case study in which the direct links are blocked with unit probability and the uplink and downlink transmission phases are ensured only through the RIS.
 This setup is denoted by ``RIS-CellFree-NoLOS''. \end{itemize}